Laws // Lois

 The head of the government of that province or semi-autonomous region is the Premier, who is elected by universal suffrage by means of secret ballot by the residents of that province or semi-autonomous region for a term of five years.

 Article 2.
-The purpose of the executive power, and, by extension, the duty of the government of that province or semi-autonomous region and the Premier of that province or semi-autonomous region, in that province or semi-autonomous region is to run that province or semi-autonomous region as stated by the law and legislature of that province or semi-autonomous region.
+The purpose of the executive power and, by extension, the duty of the government of each province or semi-autonomous region and the Premier of each province or of the semi-autonomous region to that province or semi-autonomous region is to run that province or semi-autonomous region as stated by the law and by the legislature of that province or semi-autonomous region.

 Article 3.
 A Premier may appoint Deputies for assistance, and may delegate to them specific powers of the Premier.
 The powers delegated by the Premier do not affect the powers of the Premier.